thinker227/Rascal/docs/index.md

 # [Script environment](#tab/repl)

-In environments such as [C# REPL](https://github.com/waf/CSharpRepl) or [RoslynPad](https://roslynpad.net), enter:
+In environments such as [dotnet-script](https://github.com/dotnet-script/dotnet-script), [C# REPL](https://github.com/waf/CSharpRepl), or [RoslynPad](https://roslynpad.net), enter:

 ```cs
 #r "nuget: Rascal"
 ```

-If you wish to install a pre-release version of the package, specify the package version:
+If you wish to install a specific version of the package, specify the package version:

 ```cs
 #r "nuget: Rascal, 1.0.1-pre"